BREAKFAST PLENARY SESSION 3

 Managing an Enrollment Management Crisis: How One Institution Responded to a Campus Incident of Bias

 When a Snapchat video goes viral and exposes an incident of bias days before an overnight yield event for underrepresented students, how do you react?
 What happens when your event relies on current students to host prospective students on-campus and the university response to the incident is seen as insufficient?
 With the current political climate and an increased number of incidents of bias being reported across the US, are you prepared to navigate and coordinate a university-wide response through the lens of enrollment management?
 Participate in a case study and learn how a large, predominantly white research institution managed an on-campus incident and the outcome.
 Learn how to develop a plan to respond to an incident of bias, identify campus stakeholders and partners to create a university-wide response, and how to align your response with your university's mission and strategic goals.

 Kayla St. Clair, Virginia Tech

 Kimberly Williams, Virginia Tech

-Diversity Enrichment Programs: A Holistic Approach to the Recruitment, Yielding, and Retention of Underrepresented Students at the University of Oklahoma
+Taking a Holistic Approach to the Recruitment, Yield, and Retention of Underrepresented Students

 Through targeted outreach including visits, programming, and the use of student interns, Diversity Enrichment Programs (DEP), a department within the University of Oklahoma's Admissions and Recruitment office, utilizes a holistic approach to reach underrepresented students.
 Explore DEP's recruitment model, including programming, communications, and office structure, and see how it could be implemented at other universities in their work with underrepresented populations.